Research InsightLead Scoring

 Sales team sees ranked leads with clear reasoning

-Why external data matters: Your CRM knows what leads tell you.
-External sources reveal what they don't - financial capacity, local market conditions, demographic patterns that correlate with buying behavior.
+Why external data matters: Your CRM captures what leads communicate directly.
+External sources supplement this by revealing what they don't, such as financial capacity, local market conditions, and demographic patterns linked to buying behavior.

 Why This Works